intermine/im-docs/docs/webapp/report-page/report-displayers.md

 #### Troubleshooting

-As we use AJAX to load the displayers to speed up the initial load of a Report page, JavaScript calls to when a document is ready are executed immediately as the page has finished loading already.
-Specifically when using GoogleCharts API, one needs to amend the initial loading code with a callback like for example so:
+As we use AJAX to load the displayers to speed up the initial load of a Report page, JavaScript calls to when a document is ready are executed immediately the page has finished loading already.
+Specifically when using GoogleCharts API, one needs to amend the initial loading code with a callback like so:

 ```javascript
 google.load("visualization", "1", {"packages": ["corechart"], "callback": drawFlyAtlasChart});
 ```

 > \[1\] ReportDisplayer makes available a variable called `im` which is the `InterMineAPI` which provides access to config and query execution classes.